What is gout?

 The methods of managing an acute attack of gout differ from the ongoing methods for managing gout.
-If you suffer from gout you will benefit in the long term from making healthy changes to your lifestyle.
+If you’ve been diagnosed with gout, you’ll benefit in the long term from making healthy changes to your lifestyle, such as:

-- Maintain a healthy body weight.
-If you do need to lose weight, make sure your weight loss is gradual as ‘crash’ diets can increase uric acid levels.
+- maintaining a healthy body weight.
+If you do need to lose weight, make sure your weight loss is gradual as crash diets can increase uric acid levels

-- Exercise regularly – aim to complete at least 30 minutes of physical activity most days of the week.
+- exercising regularly – aim to complete at least 30 minutes of physical activity most days of the week

-- Work closely with your doctor to prevent further attacks and actively manage your condition.
+- working closely with your GP to prevent further attacks and actively manage your condition.